This is Margaret. Margaret needs a knee replacement.

 Margaret has been referred to a specialist orthopaedic centre by her GP and knows that she will receive her operation within 18 weeks.

-The hospital and local community services are working together to plan her discharge in advance, so Margaret and loved ones know there will be specialist support available to help her recover closer to home.
+The hospital and local community services are working together to plan her discharge in advance, so Margaret and loved ones know she will receive support after leaving hospital.

 Margaret feels confident about experiencing the same quality of care as other patients, and that the surgery will improve her life.